sunkadshreyas/SimpleNeuralNetworks/README.md

 Data Augmentation is also done with rotation, flipping and zooming.<br/>
 Visualization of training and validation accuracy and loss is also done.<br/>

-3) Multi Class Image Classification on CIFAR 10.
+3) Multi Class Image Classification on CIFAR 10.<br />
-50,000 images belonging to 10 classes classified using PyTorch.
+50,000 images belonging to 10 classes classified using PyTorch.<br/>
-Model Description : LeNet Model with ReLU activation and MaxPooling.
+Model Description : LeNet Model with ReLU activation and MaxPooling.<br/>
-Loss function : Cross Entropy and Optimizer : SGD
+Loss function : Cross Entropy and Optimizer : SGD<br/>